MainulDip/nextjs-dashboard-vercel/README.md

 ```

 ### Accessibility in NextJS App:
-Overall accessibility improvement focus on keyboard navigation, semantic HTML, images, colors, videos, etc. For comprehensive guide on this topic can be found here https://web.dev/learn/accessibility/
+Overall accessibility improvement focus on keyboard navigation, semantic HTML (<input>, <option>, etc instead of <div>), `label` and `htmlfor`, Focus Outline, images `alt` and `for` attributes, colors, videos, etc. For comprehensive guide on this topic can be found here https://web.dev/learn/accessibility/.

 * `eslint-plugin-jsx-ally` plugin is included by default with NextJS, which provide warning on accessibility issues on topics like `image alt text` and `role` attribute, ect.
+On development mode eslint catch errors automatically (as configured by NextJS)

 * Running `eslint-plugin-jsx-ally` => as its built into NextJS, use next to call it.
 Add cmd inside scripts as `"lint": "next lint"` -> `npm init @eslint/config` to create config file `.eslintrc.json` (or add manually), modify config file as necessary and run `npm run link`.